Color, 1982, 101 mins. 3 secs.

 Starring Anthony Franciosa, Daria Nicolodi, Giuliano Gemma, John Saxon, Christian Borromeo, John Steiner, Lara Wendel, Veronica Lario, Eva Robins

-Synapse Films (Blu-ray) (US RA HD), Happinet (Blu-ray & DVD) (Japan R0 HD/NTSC), Arrow Films (Blu-Ray & DVD) (UK R0 HD/PAL), Wild Side (Blu-Ray & DVD) (France RB/R2 HD/PAL), Arrow (Blu-Ray & DVD) (UK R0 HD/PAL), Anchor Bay (US R1 NTSC), Sazuma (Austria R0 NTSC), Nouveaux (UK R2 PAL), TFI (France R2 PAL), Medusa (Italian R2 PAL) / WS (1.85:1) (16:9)
+Synapse Films (UHD, Blu-ray) (US R0/RA 4KHD), Arrow Video (UHD, Blu-Ray & DVD) (UK R0/RB 4K/HD/PAL), Happinet (Blu-ray & DVD) (Japan R0 HD/NTSC), Wild Side (Blu-Ray & DVD) (France RB/R2 HD/PAL), Arrow (Blu-Ray & DVD) (UK R0 HD/PAL), Anchor Bay (US R1 NTSC), Sazuma (Austria R0 NTSC), Nouveaux (UK R2 PAL), TFI (France R2 PAL), Medusa (Italian R2 PAL) / WS (1.85:1) (16:9)

 American writer Peter Neal (Franciosa) arrives in Rome from New York to promote his new best-selling mystery novel, Tenebrae, only to be informed by the police that a copycat killer is bumping off Italian citizens with a straight razor in the same manner portrayed in the book.
-Among the victims are a shoplifter (House by the Cemetery's Ania Pieroni) and two lesbians (including Caligula's Mirella D'Angelo), but threatening letters also target Neal as the final corpse to be.
+Among the victims are a shoplifter (House by the Cemetery's Ania Pieroni) and two lesbians (including Caligula's Mirella D'Angelo), but threatening letters also target Neal as the final corpse-to-be.
 Along with his secretary, Anne (Nicolodi, dubbed by Teresa Russell!), and a dogged police inspector (spaghetti western regular Gemma), Neal attempts to uncover the killer's identity as the bodies begin to pile up.

+Among Dario Argento fans, Tenebrae (sometimes spelled Tenebre) is usually cited as one of his best if more overlooked films, a masterpiece that lurked for too long in the shadows of Deep Red.
+Perhaps the combination of extreme violence and sexual anxiety made it too strong for many viewers at the time; it was retitled Unsane and heavily chopped down by over ten minutes for a sparse US release, with casualties including most of the legendary Louma crane shot over the apartment building, the equally famous arm amputation via axe, some comic relief involving Saxon's hat (which makes the punchline of his final scene completely meaningless), and the amusing "Oh Massimo, when are you going to take my picture?" bit in a bar.
 Fortunately the longer version has since become the easiest to find and is now the standard one on home video.
 The film's bright, sleek atmosphere was a major shift from his previous two films, the saturated supernatural freak-outs of Suspiria and Inferno, while the emphasis on perverse sexuality (including some eerie recurring flashbacks involving transgender actress Eva Robins) gives it an edge unique among Argento's output.
-Adding to the fun is a game supporting cast including colorful turns by John Saxon (as a feisty literary agent), Tinto Brass regular John Steiner (as a very suspicious TV interviewer), pretty Lara Wendel (from the notorious Maladolescenza) in one of the longest, craziest chase scenes in the Argento canon, and Christian Borromeo (House on the Edge of the Park) as an assistant playing amateur detective.
+Adding to the fun is a game supporting cast including colorful turns by John Saxon (as a feisty literary agent), Tinto Brass regular and Nicolodi's Shock co-star John Steiner (as a very suspicious TV interviewer), Lara Wendel (from the notorious Maladolescenza) in one of the longest, craziest chase scenes in the Argento canon, and Christian Borromeo (House on the Edge of the Park) as an assistant playing amateur detective.

 As with its simultaneous release of Phenomena, Happinet's Japanese Blu-ray of Tenebrae released in late 2015 is an amalgamation of extras from past editions with a few new bells and whistles of its own.
-The transfer is essentially identical to the French and second UK ones, which means it looks great, and you get the English, Italian, and Japanese audio (with optional Japanese subs) in DTS-HD MA mono tracks.
+The transfer is identical to the French and second UK ones, which means it looks great, and you get the English, Italian, and Japanese audio (with optional Japanese subs) in DTS-HD MA mono tracks.
 The Anchor Bay commentary and all three Arrow featurettes are carried over here along with the Goblin concert footage and English theatrical trailer.
 New and exclusive to this release is the 9-minute "John Steiner's Adventures in Italy," a hilarious companion piece of sorts to his featurette on the Caligula special edition in which he shares his wild acting stories ranging from prestigious stage work in London to crazed Nazisploitation films in Italy, with fun little bits about directors including Argento, Tinto Brass, Mario Bava, and Lucio Fulci.
 Sadly not English-friendly but really surprising is another new interview, the 9-minute "Girl on the Beach," with Robins covering her casting in her silent but pivotal (and ultimately iconic) role as well as brief mentions of other early films like Eva Man.
 The third exclusive featurette, the 9-minute "Assisting Tenebrae," is also Italian only (with Japanese subs) with Lamberto Bava cheerfully recounting his time working on the film just after Inferno and before he directing his own Tenebrae-inspired giallo, A Blade in the Dark.
 Finally "The Look of Tenebrae" (10 mins.), also in Italian with Japanese subs, features ace cinematographer Luciano Tovoli talking about how the film was intended to counter the established look of Argento's '70s gialli with a more bright, antiseptic, chilly look to support the bourgeois urban nightmare of its story.
 The disc closes out with the alternate English text opening and closing credits (but with Italian audio, weirdly enough) and the superb Japanese trailer under the title Shadow (beautifully cut to "Take Me Tonight"), sourced from the same VHS copy that made the rounds on the fan trading circuit back in the '80s.